Follow our free guide to form an LLC in Delaware

 - Step 2: Establish Ownership of your LLC

-- Step 3: Choose a Registered Agent
+- Step 3: Decide on a Registered Agent

 - Step 4: File the Certificate of Formation